Mother killed, daughter injured after car cut off in the Bronx

-BAYCHESTER, Bronx (WABC) --A Bronx woman was killed and her daughter injured when their car was cut off on the New England Thruway and crashed..
+BAYCHESTER, Bronx (WABC) --A Bronx woman was killed and her daughter injured when their car was cut off on the New England Thruway and crashed.

 It happened at about 11:30 Saturday night as the mother, who was driving a GMC Envoy, was heading southbound on I-95 approaching exit 11 near Baychester Avenue.

-Police say the SUV was cut off by another car who entered the lane directly in front of her, causing her to lose control and hit an embankment.
+Police say the SUV was cut off by another driver who entered the lane directly in front of her, causing her to lose control and hit an embankment.

-The vehicle partially overturned and ejected the mother, who was pronounced dead at the scene.
-She has been identified as 44-year-old Michelle Muccio of the Bronx.
+The vehicle overturned and ejected the mother, who was pronounced dead at the scene.
+She has been identified as 44-year-old Michele Muccio of the Bronx.

 Crews rushed to extricate her 16-year-old daughter from the overturned car.
 She was taken to Jacobi Hospital where she is listed in stable condition.